greconicov/Codility/README.md

 # Codility
-Here you can see my code exercises from Codility
+Here you can see my code exercises from Codility.
+This is a trial.